System on a chip: Interfaces

 SoCs include external interfaces, typically for communication protocols.
-These are often based upon industry standards such as USB, FireWire, Ethernet, USART, SPI, HDMI, I²C, etc. These interfaces will differ according to the intended application.
+These are often based upon industry standards such as USB, Ethernet, USART, SPI, HDMI, I²C, CSI, etc. These interfaces will differ according to the intended application.
 Wireless networking protocols such as Wi-Fi, Bluetooth, 6LoWPAN and near-field communication may also be supported.

 When needed, SoCs include analog interfaces including analog-to-digital and digital-to-analog converters, often for signal processing.
 These may be able to interface with different types of sensors or actuators, including smart transducers.
 They may interface with application-specific modules or shields.
 Or they may be internal to the SoC, such as if an analog sensor is built in to the SoC and its readings must be converted to digital signals for mathematical processing.

 Digital signal processors

 Digital signal processor (DSP) cores are often included on SoCs.
 They perform signal processing operations in SoCs for sensors, actuators, data collection, data analysis and multimedia processing.
 DSP cores typically feature very long instruction word (VLIW) and single instruction, multiple data (SIMD) instruction set architectures, and are therefore highly amenable to exploiting instruction-level parallelism through parallel processing and superscalar execution.
-DSP cores most often feature application-specific instructions, and as such are typically application-specific instruction set processors (ASIP).
+SP cores most often feature application-specific instructions, and as such are typically application-specific instruction set processors (ASIP).
 Such application-specific instructions correspond to dedicated hardware functional units that compute those instructions.

 Typical DSP instructions include multiply-accumulate, Fast Fourier transform, fused multiply-add, and convolutions.